Sale!

 Category: COMPILER DESIGN: SET 2 (MCQ) - © 2023 NUUTAN.COM.
 ALL RIGHTS RESERVED.

-20) Consider the following statements.
+20) Consider the following grammar:

 S -> Aa | b | bB